imaginate/superglue/README.md

     REGEX  Can be any string.
 Refer to bash test `=~' operator for more details.
     SRC    Must be a valid file path.
 File must also contain at least one destination tag: `# @dest DEST'.
+    VAR    Must be a valid `KEY=VALUE' pair.
+The KEY must start with a character matching `[a-zA-Z_]', can only contain `[a-zA-Z0-9_]', and must end with `[a-zA-Z0-9]'.
+The VALUE must not contain a `,'.
+    VARS   Must be a list of one or more VAR separated by `,'.

+  Returns:
+    0  PASS

 ```